Fall/Winter Fashion

 When you’re tired of sandals but you aren’t ready to break out the boots, or even as an alternative to sandals and boots, a versatile transition shoe is a life saver.
 Think loafers, ballet flats, mules, etc.

-Ballet flats are actually making a comeback this year, but loafers are still very much on trend, and clogs are also a hot topic this season.
-We’re seeing everything from chunky lug soles to sleek pointy toes, and the square toe is still around, but it may be on its way out.
-It seems to pop up every few years, but it never seems to stick around for long.
+Ballet flats and Mary Janes are making a comeback this year, but loafers are still very much on trend, and clogs are also a hot topic this season.
+We’re seeing more refined styles and sleek pointy toes, but the square toe is still around.

 With so many options, there’s definitely something for everyone.
-I wrote a whole post about fall 2022 shoe trends if you want more details.
+I wrote a whole post about fall 202d shoe trends if you want more details.

 9. Versatile Dress

-I’m not much of a dress girl, but I still like to have one or two in my closet for each season.
-In the fall, I recommend transitional styles that you can wear now with bare legs and open shoes (like the ones I’m wearing above) or booties, and continue wearing with tights and boots (and maybe a layer on top) when the temperatures drop.
+I always like to have one or two versatile dresses in my closet for each season.
+I don’t need them for work wear, but I do wear them to church and out to dinner occasionally.
+In the fall, I recommend transitional styles that you can wear now with bare legs and open shoes or booties, and continue wearing with tights and boots (and maybe a layer on top) when the temperatures drop.

 10. Neutral Handbag